hairyhenderson/gomplate/docs/content/functions/conv.md

 This function attempts to convert most types of input (strings, numbers, and booleans).

-Unconvertable inputs will result in errors.
+Unconvertible inputs will result in errors.

 Floating-point numbers (with decimal points) are truncated.